jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

    > outputs a share of `beta`, which is what our current API does in the
    > reference code.

-The aggregate result is obtained by summing up the encoded measurement vectors for each prefix and computing some function of the sum.
-The aggregation parameter is the set of candidate prefixes.
+The aggregate result is obtained by summing up the encoded measurement shares for each prefix and computing some function of the sum.
+The aggregation parameter contains the level and the set of candidate prefixes.

 The Aggregators send their aggregate shares to the Collector, who combines them to recover the counts of each candidate prefix.